pylint-dev/pylint/doc/options.rst

 inside a single file easier.
 For this case, PyLint supports regular expression with several named capturing group.

-The capturing group of the first valid match taints the module and enforces the same group to be triggered on every subsequent occurrence of this name.
+Rather than emitting name warnings immediately, PyLint will determine the prevalent naming style inside each module and enforce it on all names.

 Consider the following (simplified) example::